rob1997/TrackGenerator/README.md

 ```
 - Each segment contains the start and end points of the segment as `Segment.Start` and `Segment.End` ordered clockwise.
 - You can also visualize the Voronoi Diagram by either adding a `Drawer` instance in your scene and enabling `VoronoiPlane.drawGizmos` in the inspector or by calling `VoronoiPlane.Draw()` in `OnDrawGizmos`.

+---

+**⚠️Caution⚠️**

+As you go higher up in diagram size significantly (> 2500 cells | 50x50) you'll start to get a specific exception `Next segment not unique` more and more frequently which happens due to floating point precision.
+In cases where you need a significantly large diagram perhaps consider more than one adjacent diagrams or consider refactoring the source code to use `double` and `double3` instead of `float` and `float3`.

+---